Or the lost uselessness of art

 The author proposes to go back to the essence of art as a link between sensitive beings.
 Aesthetics are to be a priority, suggestive and evocative, turning into mysterious affects in us.

-The procedure used creates both an aesthetic translation of the sensorial experience and a half-imagined half-suggested narrative, the 8 pieces working together as a heterotopia to construct an odd, romantic, magical yet almost eerie family album.
+The procedure used creates both an aesthetic translation of the sensorial experience and a half-suggested narrative, the 8 pieces working together to construct an odd, romantic, magical yet almost eerie family album.

-In Moonscape Reverie like in her general practice, Camille Aboudaram used a postmodern approach to photography: she shot analog photographs and used digital technology for post-production and later interventions, modernising techniques of the past, and blending photography with illustration (painting or colouring) and graphic design (context built for the photographs).
+In Moonscape Reverie like in her general practice, Camille Aboudaram used a postmodern approach to photography: she shot analog and used digital technology for later interventions, modernising techniques of the past, and blending photography with illustration (colouring) and graphic design (context built for the photographs).

-Indeed, she believes that in the 21st century, photography isn’t only about the photographs anymore.
+Indeed, she believes that in 2019, photography isn’t only about photographs anymore.

-Her approach took her to create context using the photographs to create a wider space and a new interpretation, exploiting both techniques and aesthetics of the past and present to create something unique, contemporary and somewhat utopian.
+The photographs were used to create a wider space and a new interpretation, exploiting both techniques and aesthetics of the past and present to create something contemporary.